Bhavsar1998/Reception-Automation/README.md

 -json
 -pickle

-2. SQLyog used for MYSql Management in DB
+4. SQLyog used for MYSql Management in DB
 -MySqldb

-3. Text To Speech
--pyttsx3

-4.Google Speech Recognition api
--speech_recognition

 5. Twilio REST API
 -twilio.rest